project:

 Crackling noise produced during the compression

-of nanoporous material when it cracks.
+of a nanoporous material when it cracks.
 [Fer07]

 Ultimately, the main goal of this research is two-fold: on one hand, understanding the coupling mechanisms that are responsible for the functionality of domain walls.
 Because then we could deliberately learn how to address domain walls for e.g. data storage.
 On the other hand, a deeper knowledge of the origin of the observed dramatic slowing down of the dynamics of domain walls, with the aim to finally avoid it.